 Land is somewhat hard to come by in Cape Cod, Massachusetts.
 When a real estate listing mentions “land,” it sometimes just means enough space to squeeze between yours and your neighbor’s house.
-So, in 1984 when my husband, George, and I found a lot that was a half acre of pitch pines and poison ivy, we were excited—but also concerned.
+So in 1984 when my husband, George, and I found a lot that was a half-acre of pitch pines and poison ivy, we were excited—but also concerned.
 Would this small property be able to satisfy a lifetime of plant addiction?
 Though not garden designers by trade, each of us had been in horticulture for our entire working lives, so we were confident we could make the garden feel bigger than it actually was.
-Over the past 33 years, we’ve…
+Over the past 33 years, we’ve learned…

 This article is only available to All Access members

 This article is available online for the first time ever exclusively for All Access members.
 Sign up for a free trial to access our entire collection of articles, videos, and plant records.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.